-Once you have the answer to all these questions then you clearly know that how much time it will take for you to develop the App.
-Another thing which is a must in this phase is the analysis of the competition.
+Once you have the answer to all these questions then you clearly know how much time it will take for you to develop the App.
+Another thing that is a must in this phase is the analysis of the competition.
 Do a detailed study of your competitor’s App to see what features they are offering.
-Try to figure out the features which are absent in their App so that you can include it in your App, to make it stand out.
+Try to figure out the features which are absent in their App so that you can include them in your App, to make them stand out.

 Phase 2: Mental Prototyping

-Another thing which needs to done in this phase is to take the feedback of relevant people to get a perspective of what they think about your idea.
+Another thing that needs to do in this phase is to take the feedback of relevant people to get a perspective of what they think about your idea.
 Discussing it with them will help you figure out the loopholes and allow you to look for a solution to tackle with them.

 Phase 3: Assessment of Technical feasibility

-Having an understanding of the visuals is not enough because you need to analyse whether the back end systems will support the App’s functionality or not.
+Having an understanding of the visuals is not enough because you need to analyze whether the back-end systems will support the App’s functionality or not.
 To understand if the idea of your App is technically feasible you need to get access to public data by simply sourcing public APIs.
 You also need to determine which platform you are building your App for, first.
 Building an App shall have different requirements depending upon its platform (Android/iOS) as well as its format (tablet/smartphone).

 Phase 4: Building a prototype

-Before moving to coding you must design your App.
+Before moving to code you must design your App.
 A User Experience designer can create the interaction architecture of the design elements while a User Interface designer can create the look and feel of your App.
-This in itself is a multi-step process and the end results is visual directions and blueprints which gives envision of the final product.
+This in itself is a multi-step process and the end result is visual directions and blueprints which give envision of the final product.
 It also informs you on how an interaction should feel, move and flow.